python/mypy/docs/source/extending_mypy.rst

     [mypy]
     plugins = custom_plugin:custom_entry_point

-In following sections we describe basics of the plugin system with some examples.
-For more technical details please read docstrings in `mypy/plugin.py <https://github.com/python/mypy/blob/master/mypy/plugin.py>`_ in mypy source code.
+In the following sections we describe the basics of the plugin system with some examples.
+For more technical details, please read the docstrings in `mypy/plugin.py <https://github.com/python/mypy/blob/master/mypy/plugin.py>`_ in mypy source code.
 Also you can find good examples in the bundled plugins located in `mypy/plugins <https://github.com/python/mypy/tree/master/mypy/plugins>`_.